iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 argument, `Jani`.

 <exercise>
-Call the following function with your name.
+Call the following function in the REPL with your name.

 ~~~clojure
 (fn [name] (str "Welcome to Rivendell mr " name))